-Violations of the Code constitute ethical violations, not necessarily illegal actions—even though sometimes ethical violations are grounded in the same facts as illegal actions, and sometimes violating the law constitutes ethical violations.
+Violations of the Code of Ethics constitute ethical violations, not necessarily illegal actions—even though sometimes ethical violations are grounded in the same facts as illegal actions, and sometimes violating the law constitutes ethical violations.
 The BOE will need to determine whether the conduct exhibited by the senior White male professor on the search committee is a series of mistakes or a true act of microaggression—and, if the latter, whether that conduct is sufficiently “serious and pervasive” to constitute race and/or sex discrimination.

 You probably want to discuss the matter with the female professor on the search committee, who is the target of the alleged misconduct.
 Perhaps the female professor, male professor, and department chair might meet informally to resolve the matter.
 As an alternative, you might review the faculty handbook to determine whether campus procedures exist to challenge the male professor’s conduct on the search committee and, if the answer is yes, who can file a complaint.

 I’m up for promotion at the hospital clinic where I’ve worked for 6 years, and I’ve always received stellar job evaluations.
 During my interview, the division director asks me what is wrong with me that I use a wheelchair, if I have a degenerative disease, and if I’m able to lift 20 pounds.
 It’s clear to me that the director doesn’t think I can do the job because I’m an individual with a disability.
-Has my division director violated the Code by asking me these questions?
+Has my division director violated the Code of Ethics by asking me these questions?

 The first issue to determine is whether the BOE has jurisdiction over the hospital division director: Are they an ASHA member or a certified individual of ASHA?
 If yes, then the second issue to consider is whether you have documentation to support your allegations of disability discrimination.
 It’s early in the process, only the two of you were in the interview, and you don’t yet know if this is the only instance of discriminatory behavior on the part of the division director.